fuchstraumer/fuchstraumer.github.io/_posts/2018-8-20-Vulkan-Resource-Plugin.md

 `Name` and `UserData` have been left for later use: named resources can be quite useful when working with shader reflection and rendergraph systems (*cough*, ShaderTools), and `UserData` has become something I've grown to appreciate - allowing for later expansion or the attachment of further metadata as required even if it falls outside the scope of our original plans.

 #### Step 2: Creating VulkanResource objects

+In order to avoid having the user copy a bunch of data (mostly pointers and 64-bit handles, to be fair) they don't probably need a copy of, we're going to have all of our creation functions just return `VulkanResource*`.
+Users can then store and use these pointers as they see fit.
+When creating a resource, we'll give users optional parameters by having most parameters be provided as pointers, so that they can selectively pass `nullptr` for the pieces they don't expect to use.
+Our two main creation functions will then be:

+{% highlight cpp %}
+VulkanResource* CreateBuffer(const VkBufferCreateInfo* info, const VkBufferViewCreateInfo* view_info,
+    const size_t num_data, const gpu_resource_data_t* initial_data, const uint32_t mem_type, void* user_data);
+VulkanResource* CreateImage(const VkImageCreateInfo* info, const VkImageViewCreateInfo* view_info,
+    const size_t num_data, const gpu_image_resource_data_t* initial_data, const uint32_t _memory_type, void* user_data);
+{% endhighlight %}